matloff/TidyverseSkeptic/README.md

 # Teaching R in a Kinder, Gentler, More Effective Manner:

-# Use Base-R, Not Just the Tidyverse
+# Teach Base-R, Not Just the Tidyverse

 ## Author:  Prof. Norm Matloff, University of California, Davis